Water on Mars: Mars Reconnaissance Orbiter

-The Mars Reconnaissance Orbiter's HiRISE instrument has taken many images that strongly suggest that Mars has had a rich history of water-related processes.
+The Mars Reconnaissance Orbiter's HiRISE instrument (2006-present) has taken many images that strongly suggest that Mars has had a rich history of water-related processes.
 A major discovery was finding evidence of ancient hot springs.
 If they have hosted microbial life, they may contain biosignatures.
 Research published in January 2010, described strong evidence for sustained precipitation in the area around Valles Marineris.
 The types of minerals there are associated with water.
 Also, the high density of small branching channels indicates a great deal of precipitation.

 Rocks on Mars have been found to frequently occur as layers, called strata, in many different places.
 Layers form by various ways, including volcanoes, wind, or water.
 Light-toned rocks on Mars have been associated with hydrated minerals like sulfates and clay.

 The orbiter helped scientists determine that much of the surface of Mars is covered by a thick smooth mantle that is thought to be a mixture of ice and dust.

 The ice mantle under the shallow subsurface is thought to result from frequent, major climate changes.
-Changes in Mars' orbit and tilt cause significant changes in the distribution of water ice from polar regions down to latitudes equivalent to Texas.
+Changes in Mars's orbit and tilt cause significant changes in the distribution of water ice from polar regions down to latitudes equivalent to Texas.
 During certain climate periods water vapor leaves polar ice and enters the atmosphere.
 The water returns to the ground at lower latitudes as deposits of frost or snow mixed generously with dust.
 The atmosphere of Mars contains a great deal of fine dust particles.
 Water vapor condenses on the particles, then they fall down to the ground due to the additional weight of the water coating.
 When ice at the top of the mantling layer goes back into the atmosphere, it leaves behind dust, which insulates the remaining ice.

 In 2008, research with the Shallow Radar on the Mars Reconnaissance Orbiter provided strong evidence that the lobate debris aprons (LDA) in Hellas Planitia and in mid northern latitudes are glaciers that are covered with a thin layer of rocks.
 Its radar also detected a strong reflection from the top and base of LDAs, meaning that pure water ice made up the bulk of the formation.
 The discovery of water ice in LDAs demonstrates that water is found at even lower latitudes.